rbgrouleff/coolie/README.md

 When stopping workers, they are allowed to finish what they are doing, before they stop.
 Which means you're screwed right now, if the `perform` method in your job never returns.

+The master registers a signal handler when you send it the `start` message, which responds to `^C`.
+This triggers a graceful shutdown that stops the workers and exits the run loop.

 Things missing
 --------------